Design Guidelines: CNC Turning

 |Wall Thickness||0.020 in.|

 Small features may be allowed, but the diameter in any region should not be less than 0.030 in.
 (0.76mm).
 Sharp conical points are allowed; angles should be greater than 30 degrees.
 Walls thinner than 0.020 in.
 (0.5mm) typically do not survive the machining process.
+For specific turning dimensions by material, see maximum part extents for machining.

 Typically, Proto Labs can maintain a machining tolerance of +/- 0.005 in.
 (0.127mm).